-After an extensive 2-year search beginning with over 200 applicants from 15 countries around the world, Jacomo Rafael Bairos becomes the 17th Music Director for the Amarillo Symphony Orchestra beginning in the Fall of 2013.
-Described as “expressive and passionate” [Malaysian Straits Times], and lauded by the Leipziger Volkszeitung as an “impressive conductor.... who is elegantly demanding", Mr. Bairos enjoys an emerging career as an imaginative and inclusive conductor, dedicated educator and ardent champion of living American composers, and dedicated collaborator and educator.
+Described as “expressive and passionate” (Malaysian Straits Times) and lauded by the Leipziger Volkszeitung as an “impressive conductor… who is elegantly demanding,” Portuguese-American Jacomo Rafael Bairos enjoys an emerging career as an imaginative and inclusive conductor, ardent champion of living American composers, and dedicated collaborator and educator.

-A committed educator, Bairos and the Amarillo Symphony have introduced Class Act, which passionately presents music, classes and lectures to schools across the Texas panhandle.
-Along with regularly coaching and conducting the Amarillo Youth Orchestras, Bairos has crafted programs and concerts that enrich the lives of thousands of kids across Texas, the Carolinas and in his native Portugal with the ONP.
-He was the Music Director for the 2010 National Youth Orchestra Festival of Portugal and is the former Director of Orchestras with the renowned Baltimore School for the Arts where he worked closely with the Baltimore Symphony’s “OrchKids” program creating and implementing education workshops for children in underserved urban communities.
+A committed educator, Bairos and the Amarillo Symphony have introduced Class Act, which passionately presents music performances, lessons, and lectures to schools across the Texas panhandle.
+Along with regularly coaching and conducting the Amarillo Youth Orchestras, Bairos has crafted programs and concerts that enrich the lives of thousands of children across the Carolinas, Missouri, Texas, and his native Portugal.
+In 2010, he was the Music Director for the National Youth Orchestra Festival of Portugal and previously worked with the Baltimore Symphony Orchestra’s OrchKids program to create hands-on educational workshops for children in underserved urban communities.

-As an accomplished and award winning tubist, Mr. Bairos has given master classes and performed with festivals and orchestras around the world.
-New York Magazine praised his solo performances in the Juilliard Focus Festival of 1998 as one of the “instrumental highs of the festival” and at age 18, he was the first tubist in the history of the Aspen Music Festival to win the festival wide concerto competition.
-He has performed, toured and recorded with the New York Philharmonic and the symphony orchestras of Chicago, Cincinnati, and Seattle.
+As an accomplished and award-winning tubist, Bairos has given master classes and performed with festivals and orchestras around the world.
+New York Magazine praised his solo performances in the Juilliard Focus Festival of 1998 as one of the “instrumental highs of the festival.”
+At age 18, he was the first tubist in the history of the Aspen Music Festival to win the festival-wide concerto competition.
+Bairos has performed, toured, and recorded with the New York Philharmonic and the symphony orchestras of Chicago, Cincinnati, and Seattle.
 He has held principal posts with orchestras in America, Spain, and China.
-His most recent work as a tubist was from 2004 to 2007 as principal for the Singapore Symphony Orchestra from 2004 - 2007
+His most recent work as a tubist was from 2004 to 2007 as principal for the Singapore Symphony Orchestra.